- Home

-• There is no such thing as a provisional patent.
-A provisional application, if properly written, is the foundation of a patent application that must be filed within a year.
-It gives patent pending status, at lower cost & without a patent lawyer.
+There is no such thing as a provisional patent.
+A provisional application for a patent, if properly written, can be the foundation of a utility application that must be filed within a year.
+A provisional application enables patent pending status, at lower cost & without hiring a patent lawyer at this stage.

-A provisional application is like a bookmark, marking a space for the anticipated patent application, & must be constructed with as much attention to detail & clarity as a full patent application, except it doesn't require legal claim language.
+A provisional application is like a bookmark, marking a space for the anticipated patent application.
+It must be constructed with as much attention to detail & clarity of exposition as a full patent application, except that it doesn't require legal claim language.

 A provisional is a less costly way to start the patent process.
 It allows the inventor to disclose their invention to investors or the public, knowing their rights will be protected from a 3rd party filing an application based on their invention.

-If a Canadian files a provisional in the US, then a US patent application on time, they can also file the same application in Canada & get the same priority date.
-Anyone selling/making your product in Canada is now legally liable for infringement.
+If a Canadian files a provisional in the US, then a US patent application before the deadline, they can also file an equivalent application in Canada & get the same priority date.
+Anyone selling/making your product in both countries can then be liable for infringement, if your patent is granted.

-The advantage to filing a US provisional & then a US patent is that the US market it ten times that of Canada, which means 80% of Canadians file US patents.
-Also, the year that a provisional is pending is added to the 20 year patent term.
+The advantage of filing a US provisional & then a US patent is that the US market is 10x that of Canada, which means 80% of Canadians file US patents.
+Also, the year that a provisional is pending is not subtracted from the 20 year patent term. (when maintainence fees are paid up)

 A provisional allows one to safely test the waters with a new product & if it is unsuccessful, they have not spent tens of thousands of dollars with a full patent application & still have money remaining to try out other inventions on the market.